Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 wamr-app is functional in classic or fast interpreter mode, verbose logging is enabled (and cannot be changed) and stack and app heap size are fixed.
 Test native functions are included by building them into the wamr-app program.

+## Externref Test Application
+The externref test application is a native application that embeds WAMR functionality.
+It is needed for testing externrefs when it is not possible to call WASM -> native -> WASM, because the called native cannot create a full execution environment.
+Refer to [Externref Test Application](./tests/wamr-linux-cheri-purecap-tests/externref-app/README.md) for details.

 ## Using AOT Mode and Compatibility with WAMRc
 **Please also refer to [Building the AOT Compiler](./wamr-compiler/README.md) for more details on WAMRc support for CHERI.**